 Youth OCD Study

-Participants: 8-17 year olds with OCD for a 12-week sertraline and brain imaging study.
 The purpose of this study is to explore the effects of sertraline on brain circuitry in children and adolescents with OCD.
 Participants with OCD will receive no-cost, study related appointments with a child/adolescent psychiatrist.
 The study is funded by the National Institute of Mental Health and led by child and adolescent psychiatrist Dr. Gail Bernstein.

 What is OCD?

 Obsessive-compulsive disorder (OCD) is characterized by unwanted and intrusive thoughts, images, or urges (obsessions), and/or repetitive, ritualized behaviors (compulsions).
 OCD affects 1-3% of children and adolescents.

 - Contamination (e.g., concern with dirt, germs, or illness)